-Divorce is a life-changing event, and will affect many aspects of your life.
+Divorce is a life-changing event, and may affect many aspects of your life including your credit.
 Something you may not have considered though, is how it can affect your credit score.
 While your marital status by itself is not a direct indicator of your creditworthiness and won’t show up on your credit check, there are several indirect effects from divorce that can cause damage to that oh-so-important number.

 Credit companies will look at your payment history first thing, every time, when factoring your credit score.
 Paying your bills on time is the primary factor to helping maintain a good score, and any late payment can have a detrimental effect on it.
 Credit companies are looking for 100% on time payments.
 If that means just paying the minimum payment for now, then do it if you can.
 Minimum is better than late.

 Additionally, credit companies are looking at your debt-to-credit ratio.
 They want to see that while you may have credit available, you’re not racking up huge bills that will take tens of thousands of dollars to pay off.
 An easy example would be saying you have 5 credit cards, all with $20,000 limits, and no other debts or credit.
 Those five credit cards give you $100,000 of available credit.
 Now, let’s say that 3 of those cards are maxed out, and the other two cards have a zero balance.
 That means you have $60,000 in credit card debt alone, giving you a 60% debt-to-credit ratio.
 This is not ideal, and shows that you may be a risky creditor, which will affect your credit score.
 Credit card companies are looking for you to have 30% or less debt-to-credit ratio, and being at that range can help improve your score.
 So, try and keep your credit card in your wallet, if you can.

 You have joint bills, but your ex-spouse is refusing to pay